sri-arjuna/SD-DynPrompt-Char/char/ReadMe.md

 The main purpose is for "modern use", thus, for RP and Sci-Fi, the use varies slightly. \
 See Basic Usage.

+## Installation:

+* Extract the contained ./char folder to your wildcard directory.
+* So it looks like: (WebUI_DIR)./extensions/sd-dynamic-prompts/wildcards/char

 ## Basic Usage: